 5 Ways to Celebrate National Financial Awareness Day

 Did you hear?
-August 14th is National Financial Awareness Day!
+August 14th is Financial Awareness Day!
 Most likely it is not your favorite holiday, but one that can do you some good.
-The financial decisions you make now affect your future in that scenic retirement destination.
+The point of Financial Awareness Day is to learn about how the financial decisions you make now affect your future in that scenic retirement destination.

 - Create a document and name it something fabulous (mine is called "Sweet Little Savings"), then start labeling the rows with your expenses: Rent, Utilities, Shoes, Groceries, Shoes… (well, you get the point).
 Then have the last column sum up the numbers.
 Voilà!
 Now you have a number to work with and knowledge of where you are overspending and where you can be more flexible.